vruusmann/blog/_posts/2018-07-09-converting_sparkml_pipeline_pmml.md

 For maximum future-proofness, all conversion option names and values should be given as Java class constants.
 For example, the name of the decision tree compaction option should be given as `org.jpmml.sparkml.model.HasTreeOptions#OPTION_COMPACT` (instead of a Java string literal `"compact"`).
 If this conversion options should be renamed, relocated, or removed in some future JPMML-SparkML version, then the Java IDE/compiler would automatically issue a notification about it.

-The `PMMLBuilder` builder class currently exposes the following mutator methods:
+The `PMMLBuilder` class exposes the following mutator methods:

 * `#putOption(String, Object)`.
 Sets the conversion option for all pipeline stages.
 * `#putOption(PipelineStage, String, Object)`.
 Sets the conversion option for the specified pipeline stage only.